mfgjwaterman/Packer/Readme.md

 Before starting, make sure you have:

-- A working Hyper-v Proxmox environment
+- A working Hyper-v or Proxmox environment
 - A Proxmox API user and token configured for automation (Proxmox only)
 - Windows installation ISO(s) available
 - VirtIO driver ISO available in Proxmox (Proxmox only)